MLSAKIIT/stablediffusionlora/CONTRIBUTIONS/twinkle485/src/concept.md

 ## Purpose:

-This update focuses on improving the training loop by integrating a more advanced learning rate scheduling mechanism, early stopping for optimized training efficiency, and gradient clipping to stabilize training.
+This update focuses on improving the training loop by integrating a more advanced learning rate scheduling mechanism for optimized training efficiency, and gradient clipping to stabilize training.
 These modifications ensure that the model can handle various training challenges more effectively.

 ## Changes made: